danielmkarlsson/SuperClean/README.md

 `SuperClean.default = ~clean;`

-which is what makes clean sequneceable from _within_ SuperCollider.
+which is what makes clean sequenceable from _within_ SuperCollider.

 ```text
 // mmd demo